CentralLaserFacility/epac-flatbuffer-formats/README.md

 Code using the ESS `streaming_data_types` package should be able to be ported to this package with few if any changes beyond the import path.

-These, in addition to `wa00` will soon be deprecated in favor of the singlular `pva0` schema.
+These, in addition to `wa00` will eventually be deprecated in favor of the singlular `pva0` schema.

 ## Getting started